agilancan/Linear-Regression-Fuel-Efficiency-Showcase/README.md

 - Residual plots revealed areas for improvement, such as variance at higher MPG values.
 - R² score provided a transparent view of how well the model captured variance in the data.

-_👉 Final model performance metrics and visualizations will be included below once screenshots are added._

 ---

 ## 💡 Learning Outcomes